How to claim

 If you’re invited to a meeting, you’ll be asked questions about your ability to carry out activities and how your condition affects your daily life.
 The meeting can be either at your home or at an assessment centre, and will take about an hour.
 You can read Citizens Advice’s help on preparing for an assessment.

 You’ll get a letter that tells you whether you’ll get PIP.
-If you do, you’ll be told how much you’ll get and the date it will be reviewed so that you continue to get the right support.
+If you do, you’ll be told how much you’ll get, when you’ll be paid and the date your PIP will be reviewed so that you continue to get the right support.

 You cannot apply using any Disability Living Allowance (DLA) forms you may have.